Railway-Op-Sim/RailOSPkgManager/README.md

 This application aims to simplify the process of adding and removing route simulations to the local installation of [Railway Operation Simulator](https://railwayoperationsimulator.com/) (ROS), a railway signalling simulation by Albert Ball.

+Full documentation can be found on the [project website](https://railway-op-sim.github.io/ROSPkgManager/).

 ## Getting Started
 On first launch you will need to specify the location of the `railway.exe` ROS executable on your system, this location is used to determine where add-ons should be installed.
 Once this is set the location will be cached and so no longer required.
 Functionality for altering the installation will be added at a later date.
 Within this manual `${ROS_HOME}` refers to the directory containing `railway.exe`.